mirage/irmin/README.md

   opam install irmin
 ```

-The following packages have been made available on `opam`:
+The following packages have are available on `opam`:

 - `irmin` - the base package, plus an in-memory storage implementation
 - `irmin-chunk` - chunked storage